mmistakes/minimal-mistakes/_posts/2024-08-19-google-carousal-effect.md

 ---
 layout: single
-published: false
-title: "Google Carousal Effect with SwiftUI"
+title: "Recreating Google's Desktop Carousal Effect with SwiftUI"
 excerpt: "Google has a really cool on-hover effect that you can see on the web if you were to search for stuff like popular movies or Disney movies."
-seo_title: "Google Carousal Effect with SwiftUI on iOS"
+seo_title: "Recreating Google's Desktop Carousal Effect with SwiftUI"
-seo_description: "Google Carousal Effect with SwiftUI on iOS"
+seo_description: "Recreating Google's Desktop Carousal Effect with SwiftUI"
 categories:
   - iOS
 tags: